-- 1. To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials. - 2.
-To visit P.V.C. factory etc. for better understanding and submit report.
+- To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials. - To visit P.V.C. factory etc. for better understanding and submit report.

-Module-4 Workshop/Construct ion Yard Practice Practicing in construction yard by making the examples of pre stressed components, industrial construction and speedy construction.

-Exposure to advanced building construction practices on site of various items
+Module-4 Workshop/Construct Practicing in construction yard by making the examples of pre stressed ion Yard Practice components, industrial construction and speedy construction.
+Exposure to advanced building construction practices on site of various items Module-5 Site Exposure of work from foundation to roof and finishes.